nchaigne/dhcperfcli/INSTALL.md

 Building *dhcperfcli* requires recent sources of FreeRADIUS version 4.0.x (`master` branch).
 Note that this version is currently in development.
 It's alright.
 We're using FreeRADIUS libraries.
 They just work fine.

 That said, changes made by the FreeRADIUS team may break *dhcperfcli* at any time.
 Although I try to keep up with these changes, I cannot guarantee responsiveness.
-Consequently, it is recommended to build a specific FreeRADIUS commit (with which *dhcpercli* will work) rather than the HEAD: [d7adf770bbfa93e462f6a9d86bcd73505f73b395](https://github.com/FreeRADIUS/freeradius-server/tree/d7adf770bbfa93e462f6a9d86bcd73505f73b395) (February 26, 2020).
+Consequently, it is recommended to build a specific FreeRADIUS commit (with which *dhcpercli* will work) rather than the HEAD: [5129e1f44434e0077b4358d650680581277329b4](https://github.com/FreeRADIUS/freeradius-server/tree/5129e1f44434e0077b4358d650680581277329b4) (March 9, 2020).

 Instructions on how to build FreeRADIUS is available on their wiki : https://wiki.freeradius.org/building/home